BobzGames/htmlgames.github.io/README.md

 NEWS
 ====

+Scratch2apk v1 has now been released!
+Thanks to Dogtopius for the App's logo.

+You can now convert a scratch project from the phosphorus++ webpage to an apk to run on your phone / tablet.

 apk update:<br>Thank you Yanir Calisar & Monu (@ Stack Overflow) for helping me with the download link issue when creating large apk's!

 App to be renamed 'Scratch2apk'